radrajith/ESE_323_PCB_Design/index.md

 * Encouraging to form groups to bring down the cost of the project
 * Deadlines to force student to finish the board designs on time.
 * Warn the students about the package sizing, but dont ban the usage of tiny and impossible package.
 Lets student make mistakes and force them to come up with good solutions.
-* Good microscope or Samsung galaxy S7 phone available to obtain a magnified view of the connection in the PCB
+* Good microscope or Samsung galaxy S7 phone available in the lab to obtain a magnified view of the connection in the PCB

 ### Contact
 radrajith@gmail.com (2016)